 The holiday commonly known as Presidents’ Day was originally named a holiday by Congress in 1879.
 This holiday was to commemorate George Washington’s birthday on the fixed date of February 22nd and celebrated annually.

-As one of the founding fathers, George Washington’s birthday (and the holiday) was cherished greatly by the American public.
+As one of the founding fathers, the American public greatly cherished George Washington’s birthday (and the holiday).
 Over time, this influence would gradually wane.

 By the 1950s and 1960s public opinion had subtly changed in regards to Washington.
 As the general public became more aware of his transgressions (his owning of enslaved people and brutal raids on Native American villages, including against women and children), the holiday began to lose its luster.